-In terms of the distribution of crime for the convicted population in my data, I find that property crimes are the most common type of offense (25%) followed closely by drug-trafficking crimes (24%).
-Violent crimes account for 20% of the records, followed by gun-trafficking and misdemeanors with 18 and 12%, respectively.
+Property crimes are the most common type of offense (25%), followed closely by drug-trafficking crimes (24%).
+Violent crimes account for 20% of the records, followed by gun-trafficking and misdemeanor offenses, at 18% and 12%, respectively.
 Incarceration rates vary substantially by crime.
-Figure 2 ranks crimes by incarceration rates, for a selected number of offenses.
+Figure 2 ranks crimes by their incarceration rates for selected crimes.
 Serious crimes, such as kidnapping or rape, have the highest incarceration rates, whereas failure to pay child support, simple assault, and property damage have the lowest.
-In the middle of the distribution we find crimes such as drug trafficking, domestic violence, counterfeit currency trafficking, theft, and smuggling, among others.
+In the middle of the distribution, we find crimes such as drug trafficking, domestic violence, counterfeit currency trafficking, theft, and smuggling, among others.